Ginkgo Biloba Tree Myths – The Maidenhair Tree

 Ginkgo Medicinal Properties

 Ginkgo has been used as medicine for thousands of years and is prescribed for many ailments.
 A lot of the medicinal value of this tree is attributed to Chinese culture, but that is a bit of a myth.
 The Chinese did use the ginkgo for medicine, but they only used the nuts.
-North America uses extracts from the leaves which means that many of the medical claims are not originating from Asian cultures as so often claimed; they are a western phenomena.
+North America uses extracts from the leaves, which means that many of the medical claims are not originating from Asian cultures, as so often claimed; they are a Western phenomenon.

 Two commonly ascribed benefits are for improving cognition in dementia and for blood thinning.